lukefisklennon/zoom/README.md

 # Zoom

-This is a brand-new programming language that's in its very earliest stages, so you probably won't be able to contribute yet.
-Watch this space, though.
+This is a brand-new programming language that's being drafted.

 ## Aim

 To create a modular, concise server-side language that's blazing fast.
 Developers will be able to create concurrent, parallel and even distributed systems, all with the same syntax.
-Zoom will be dynamically typed and allocated, but compiled to native machine code.
+Zoom will be high-level and dynamically typed, but compiled to native machine code.

 ## How it works

 Currently, the compiler is written in JavaScript (Node.js) but will eventually be ported to Zoom itself.
 Zoom source code is compiled to C++ temporarily, before using the system's compiler to generate machine code.

+## Contributed

+The core concepts of Zoom are still under development, so I'm welcoming suggestions.

+You can also begin the process of error-checking, by compiling malformed source code, and adding checks to the compiler and `zoom.h`.

 ## To do